imbrem/old-isotope-semantics/sections/free-model.typ

   proof-tree(trg-rules.at(2))
 ))

+#todo[note that derivations for regular weakening are _unique_]

-#todo[disallow shadowing for targets? or something...]
+#todo[disallow shadowing for targets? for cons targets? or something else for uniqueness?]

 We can now give typing rules as follows: